English as an Additional Language (EAL)

 • How the structures and sounds in the pupil’s first language are different from those in English

-• Continued teaching of phonics is necessary to build up pupils’ sensitivity to the English sound system which will support correct articulation of phonemes (and therefore support later spelling for writing)
+• Continued teaching of phonics may be necessary to build up pupils’ sensitivity to the English sound system which will support correct articulation of phonemes (and therefore support later spelling for writing)

-• Pupils will need explicit grammar-related targets to accelerate correct language use
+• Pupils may need explicit grammar-related targets to accelerate proficiency

 Beginner EAL learners’ spoken language use may have the following characteristics:

-• Able to communicate with some confidence with peers and adults but makes grammatical errors and has some problems with word order
+• Able to communicate in their new language with some confidence with peers and adults but makes grammatical errors and has some problems with word order

 • Has limited control over tenses and often uses present tense